 Posted in Inside the Bills

-To hear more of Eisenberg and the rest of Tuesday’s John Murphy Show, click below:
+To hear more from Allen and the rest of Wednesday’s guests, click below to hear the entire John Murphy Show.

 Posted in Inside the Bills